bradyneal/realcause/README.md

 1. `conda env create -f environment.yml`
 2. `conda activate gen`

 This installs all the dependencies in a conda environment and activates the environment.
 To deactivate the environment, run `conda deactivate`.
-The environment can reactivated at any time with `conda activate gen`.
+The environment can be reactivated at any time with `conda activate gen`.

 If step 1 above fails, try the following instead: `conda env create -f environment_exact.yml`.